john-/ham2mon/README.md

 ## Lockout File

 The Lockout file is a YAML file that can contain individual frequencies to be locked out as well as ranges of frequencies.
-All values are in Mhz.
-See the example for details.
+All values are in Mhz (see the example for details).
+For this file to be utlized the -l/--lockout option must specify it.

 ## Logging
 Application logging events are written to `ham2mon.log`.
 These are seperate from channel logging events (-L option) and are intended for application debugging.